Papadakni/ifc2ngsild-parser/README.md

 parcer.py is a program that generates NGSI-LD instances of buildings (floors, rooms, windows, doors) from an .ifc file using the IfcOpenShell and Shapely libraries.

+(NOTE: It could be that the .ifc file provided doesn't contain the appropriate relationships in order to find corellations between rooms with windows, doors etc..
+In that case you should enable the experimental geometrical comparison function be running the parser with the -t flag)

 ## Docker image